Zeioth/zeioth-zmk/manuals/VIM-MANUAL.md

 # SEARCH AND REPLACE

-99% of the time the time we'll only use
+99% of the time we'll only use

 * search <space>
 * search in project ,<space>